Xierumeng/Xierumeng.github.io/_posts/Resources/2020-09-06-Resume-Guide.md

 categories: guide
 permalink: /resources/resume-guide
 ---
-With thanks to Gibstick (UW alumnus, CS 2019), [Anonymous0] (UW alumnus, CE), Kristopher Sousa (UW alumnus, CE 2021), PuffyPanda (CE 2024), and my Patrons.
+With thanks to Gibstick (UW CS 2019), [Anonymous0] (UW CE alumnus), Kristopher Sousa (UW CE 2021), PuffyPanda (UW CE 2024), Sage Hall (UW MGTE 2024), and my Patrons.

-When I give r&eacute;sum&eacute; feedback I essentially reiterate the following content.
-Also, remember that this is a guide, and everything I write here is only a suggestion. **Your r&eacute;sum&eacute; is your r&eacute;sum&eacute; and you are free to accept or reject any suggestions/feedback**.
+When I give r&eacute;sum&eacute; feedback I essentially reiterate the content here.
+Also, remember that this is a guide, and everything I write here is only a suggestion.

+# Conflicting Advice

+As with all research and advice, it is important to have multiple sources, and those sources may conflict.
+Paraphrased from Sage Hall: Everyone giving advice on your r&eacute;sum&eacute; is doing so with the intention of giving you a better chance of being employed.
+Of course, the source of the advice is also important to consider:

+* Classmates

+* Upper year or alumni (and whether they are in the same field as you)

+* Employer:
+    * In the same field?
+    * Hired co-ops before?

+* Professor:
+    * Research experience?
+    * Industry experience?
+    * The above in the same field?
+    * Hired students before?

+* Other: CECA, family, etc.

+And you have to weigh conflicting advice from one source against another.
+But always remember: **Your r&eacute;sum&eacute; is YOUR r&eacute;sum&eacute; and you are free to accept or reject any advice**.

 # Creation

 There are many r&eacute;sum&eacute; templates out there that you can adapt for your own use.
 Typically r&eacute;sum&eacute;s are created in LaTeX or Microsoft Word and then exported to PDF format.
 Personally, I developed my own style using Microsoft Word 2010&copy; over several years, starting from a blank page.

-According to PuffyPanda, Google Docs' PDF export has weird spacing for letters and can cause issues with parsing.
-It may be better to export to *.docx and check before exporting there.

 TODO Links to templates

+## Parsers

+PuffyPanda had this experience: "I've compared identical resumes across MS Word (Exported to PDF), Google Docs (Exported to PDF) and Latex (Exported to PDF) and there was a notable difference in how the auto-resume-parsers worked.
+The order from best to worst was in that order."

+PuffyPanda also claims that Google Docs' PDF export has weird spacing for letters and can cause issues with parsing, so it may be better to export to *.docx and check.

+Not all parsers will exhibit this behaviour; some might do better on certain types of r&eacute;sum&eacute;s and worse on others.
+There are several r&eacute;sum&eacute; checkers that will run your r&eacute;sum&eacute; through some common parsers and inform you of the result.
+You can also use a PDF viewer's search tool to see if the text is being generated correctly, and when you apply, you can tell if your r&eacute;sum&eacute; is being successfully parsed by the applicant tracking system (ATS).

+TODO Parser checker links

 # General